sightmachine/SimpleCV/doc/installation.rst

 Note: While not required, it is strongly recommended that you install XCode from Apple: http://itunes.apple.com/us/app/xcode/

+Also please note the instructions tell you to use wget but it may not be included in your Mac install.

 If you want to keep control of your usr/local or are adept at building for Unix, you may want to use the directions below.
 Otherwise, we recommend using our Superpack, which contains everything you need in a single package:  http://sourceforge.net/projects/simplecv/files/

 Steps: